isleofcode/ember-cordova/pages/installation.md

 #### A note on cordovaid

 By default ember-cordova takes your Ember App name and generates a bundle id of com.embercordova.emberAppName.
-App ids should generally be reverse domains, and are _required_ for Android builds.
+Android _requires_ reverse domain app ids.

 By release, you should update id to com.yourdomain.foo (with real values).
 This is achieved by setting the `id` property on the `widget` node in the `ember-cordova/cordova/config.xml`.